MariaGolomb/TODO_server/README.md

 # TODO_server

-App is running on http://localhost:4000
+App is running on http://localhost:8000 or 4000

 Todo list:
     create new todoList: